 Next comes the metadata.
 There may be ten lines or so, but for ISBN purposes we’ll concentrate on one:

-The identifier element (that’s the text between the two tags) is always your ISBN-13.
+The identifier id should be the same as the unique-identifier (mentioned above).
+The identifier content (the text between the two tags) is always your ISBN-13.

 With these simple fixes, you can get your EPUB on its way into retail stores, and into the hands of your readers.